GeorgeHolas/PERN-Soaps-and-Candles/README.md

 ### **The Ecommerce of Soaps and Candles**

-The Ecommerce of Soaps and Candles is a project that uses React for the frontend and Node/Express for the backend API server.
-The frontend allows users to view products, add them to a cart, and checkout.
-The backend handles API routes for products, customers, orders, and more.
+The E-commerce of Soaps and Candles is a project, that uses React for the front-end and Node/Express for the backend API server.
+The front-end allows users to view products, add them to a cart, and checkout.
+The backend handles API routes for products, customers, orders and more.

 ### **Backend API Server**
 The Node/Express server is located in the `server` directory.